 Notification of annual security reporting.
 Annually an alert notification is made to all enrolled students, faculty and staff which provides the location to access the newly released report.
 Prospective students may access the report via the TLCTech.edu website or if preferred, request a paper copy from the Admissions Director Office.
-All prospective employees may obtain an electronic copy from the TLCTech.edu website or if preferred, request a paper copy from the Admissions Director Office.
+All prospective employees may obtain an electronic copy from the TLCTech.edu website or if preferred, request a baber or if preferred, request a paper copy from the Admissions Director Office.
 The website address is also attached to all employment applications.